Technology Enabled Care (TEC)

-Telecare is a system of sensors used to help monitor a person’s environment and behaviour in their home or community and identify where they might need help or support.
-The devices can be anything from a basic alarm system to sensors to alert someone if a person has left their home or may have had a fall.
+Telecare is a system of sensors used to help check a person’s environment and behaviour in their home and identify if they might need help or support.
+The devices can be anything from a basic alarm system to sensors to alert someone if a person has left their home or had a fall.
 The sensors are connected to a 24/7 response centre.
-The response team can provide advice and support and importantly take action, whether that be deploying the emergency services or alerting a family member.
+The response team can provide advice and support and take action.
+This can include deploying the emergency services or alerting a family member.

 The council is working with Cambs TEC Team to provide LifeLine telecare solutions.
-This service has successfully supported people to remain independent in their own homes, in sheltered and extracare housing and also in supported living.
+This service has supported people to remain independent in their own homes, in sheltered housing and in supported living.

-LifeLine is a lightweight call buttton worn as a pendant or round your wrist.
+LifeLine is a lightweight call button worn as a pendant or round your wrist.
 It also comes with a base unit that connects the call button to the phone line and can also be used with a mobile phone.
-Telecare sensors use the telephone landline or mobile phone to automatically raise an alert to the monitoring centre where named responders/key holders or the emergency services are called.
+Telecare sensors use a landline or mobile phone to raise an alert to the monitoring centre.
+The centre can call a named responder or the emergency services.

-For more information on telecare ccontact the Adult Early Help Team on 01733 747474.
+For more information on telecare contact the Adult Early Help Team on 01733 747474.